bstarynk/misc-basile/README.md

   use `gcc -Wall -O2 -march=native microbenchlist.c -o microbenchlist`
   to compile it.

 * `HelloWorld/` contains a small set of files and its [README](HelloWorld/README.md), for a tutorial about GNU make (done on the phone).
 Perhaps the GPLv3+ license does not fit for such a trivial work.

+* `onionwebsocket.c` is a slighty improved example of websockets from [libonion](https://www.coralbits.com/libonion/).
+Most of the code is not mine.